 where

 We can derive similar vector representations of the magnetic fields, which can be algebraically related to $\bar{E}^{\{i,t,r\}}$.
-From (\ref{eqn:electric_field_expressions}), analytical expressions for the magnetic fields may be obtained using time harmonic Faraday's Law:
+From (\ref{eqn:electric_field_expressions}), analytical expressions for the magnetic fields may be obtained using time harmonic Maxwell–Faraday equation:

 Under the conformal mapping $W$, equation (\ref{eqn:curl_r_theta}) is transformed into { } where

 As stated in our initial assumptions, we have $\partial/\partial z = 0$ and $E^{\{i,t,r\}}_\sigma=E^{\{i,t,r\}}_\phi=0$.